How GST on Mutual Fund Distributor Commission Changes Everything (April 1, 2026)

 ₹44.37 lakh

-The structural advantage of composition effectively disappears under the new framework.
-And with any ITC at all, the gap widens in favour of normal registration.
+The structural advantage of composition doesn't just disappear under the new framework.
+It reverses into a significant penalty.
+And with any ITC at all, the gap only widens further in favour of normal registration.

 The Investor Side of This Change